-Graphic Design focuses on The program contemporary industry demands in a multidimensional field that includes motion and interactivity.
+The Graphic Design program focuses on contemporary industry demands in a multidimensional field that includes motion and interactivity.
 The curriculum emphasizes the breadth of design skills required to produce graphics for a wide variety of media types, including digital publications and 2-D and 3-D motion graphics.